 Evidence suggests that the rate of avoidable re-hospitalizations can be reduced by improving transitions and care coordination; aligning core discharge planning and processes; and enhancing coaching, education and support for the patients.

 It is important to note that this program does not replace the patient’s primary doctor.
 Rather, its intent is to help bridge the gap between patients’ recent hospital stay and their next visit with their doctor.
 Physicians are contacted when their patients enroll in the Transitional Care Program and receive detailed progress reports once their patients are released from it.

-Sarah Kuhn, MD, and Thad Tuten, MD, members of the GHS Hospitalists Service, serve as co-medical directors.
+Sarah Kuhn, MD, and Thad Tuten, MD, members of the Prisma Health Hospitalists Service, serve as co-medical directors.

 The program is located in the Medical Center Clinics on Greenville Memorial Medical Campus.